mr-hoffman/CSA-Lab-1.4-Operaters-and-Printing/README.md

 Your output should look like this:
 ```
-Enter the mass :: 10 \n
+Enter the mass :: 10
-Enter the velocity :: 5\n
+Enter the velocity :: 5
 Momentum == 50
 ```